PythonWhizKid/PythonWhizKid/README.md

 ## Get in Touch

 I'm always excited to connect with fellow developers and collaborate on interesting projects.
-Feel free to reach out to me via email at nishchyapsingh@gmail.com or connect with me on [LinkedIn](link-to-your-linkedin-profile).
+Feel free to reach out to me via email at nishchyapsingh@gmail.com.

 Let's learn, build, and create amazing things together!